axibase/axibase-collector-docs/installation-on-docker.md

 The password must contain at least **six** (`6`) characters and is subject to certain [requirements](https://axibase.com/docs/atsd/administration/user-authentication.html#password-requirements).

-To send data to ATSD at `https://192.0.2.1:8443` as user `john.doe` with the password `password`, specify:
+To send data to ATSD at `https://192.0.2.1:8443` as user `john.doe` with the password `secret`, specify:

 ```sh
 docker run \